hollyouellette/School_District_Analysis/README.md

   <br/>
   **Scores by school spending:**

-  - Removing grade 9 scores from THS results in an acurate data output for the $630-644 spending range schools (it is no longer skewed by tampered results).
+  - Removing grade 9 scores from THS results in an acurate data for % Passing outputs in the $630-644 spending range schools (it is no longer skewed by tampered results).
   <img align="left" src="https://github.com/hollyouellette/School_District_Analysis/blob/main/Analysis/Scores_By_Spending_Ranges.png">
   <br/>

   **Scores by school size:**

-  - Removing grade 9 scores from THS results in medium sized schools results in an output with accurate test score data for Medium-sized schools (it is no longer skewed by tampered results).
+  - Removing grade 9 scores from THS results in medium sized schools results in an output with more accurate % Passing data for Medium-sized schools (it is no longer skewed by tampered results).
   <img align="left" src="https://github.com/hollyouellette/School_District_Analysis/blob/main/Analysis/Scores_By_School_Size.png">
   <br/>